 you might also like: How I Lost 12 lbs By 10 Days Postpartum

 Keep Baby “Nursing” As Much As Possible:

-As soon as baby arrives into my arms, I basically start working on latching and breastfeeding.
-I don’t stop until baby figures out how to latch.
+As soon as the baby arrives in my arms, I basically start working on latching and breastfeeding.
+I won’t stop until the baby figures out how to latch.
 This is key to ensuring your milk comes in fast.
 I make latching and sucking my top priority in the first few hours of birth.
 If you are having trouble, make sure to reach out to your lactation consultant that is usually available in the hospitals.
-The earlier you can get baby to latch and practice sucking, the earlier your milk will start coming in.
+The earlier you can get the baby to latch and practice sucking, the earlier your milk will start coming in.
 Your breasts need to be stimulated to encourage milk production, so get on this right away.
 That’s exactly what I do!

 Eat The Right Foods Right Away – Not Just Hospital Food:

 I’ve talked a few times about how I was so happy to have my Milk Dust products at the hospital with me.
 This really helped me ensure I nourished myself, while only having access to hospital food for two days.
 I had to stay in the hospital (unexpectedly) for 48 hours because I wasn’t able to get the antibiotic for GBS in enough time before the baby arrived.
 I luckily packed a few Milk Dust bars and my sample pack of Milk Dust protein powder, so I could eat and drink extra nutrients with my hospital meals.
 Milk Dust also has the milk-boosting herb blend, which I think was key to helping my milk supply come in really fast this time.

 Some important foods for milk supply after delivery:

 Some of these foods you can order at the hospital.
 I had oatmeal and fresh fruit on both mornings.
 There was also a veggie soup one night that was pretty good.
 You can also pack fresh fruit like apples and oranges, as well as nuts and seeds in your hospital bag!